-English Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
-Each course must h grade of "C" or higher.
-Numeri cal and Analytical Reasoning6 MATH B101 or a higher level mathematics course, plus an additional course in mathematics, statistics, or computer science.
-Majors: requirements in this category will be fulfilled by Program Requirements in (II) below.
-No add courses are required.
-Speech COMM B140, B201 or B230 3 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) 1 6 Majors: ENGL B462 is a Program Requirement in (II) below and satisfies 3 hrs. of the Liberal Arts Ele requirements.
+I. General Educ cation Requirements with Notes for Majors 16 English Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
+Each course must have a grade of "C" or higher.
+Numeri cal and Analytical Reasoning Majors: requirements in this category will be fulfilled by Program Requirements in (II) below.
+No additional courses are required.)
+Speech COMM B140 or B201 .
+3 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences)1 .
+6 Majors: ENGL B462 is a Program Requirement in (II) below and satisfies 3 hrs. of the Libera Arts Electives requirements.
 Choose 3 additional hrs.
-HIST B101, B102, B111, B112, B115, or B116 Fine Arts 2 Social/Behavioral Sciences 3 1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHI PSYC, RELG, SOCY, SPAN, COMM, THEA.
-One-hour credits in MUSC and THEA may not be used to ful requirement.
+I HIST B101, B102, B111, B112, B115, or B116 Fine Arts 2 Social/Behavioral Sciences 3 .
+3 1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+IDST B260 may be used to fulfill this requirement.
+One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
 2 Courses from: ARTH, ARTS, MUSC, or THEA.
 ENGL B180 also approved.
-One-hour credits in MUSC and THEA n be used to fulfill this requirement.
+One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
 3 Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.

-Two courses, at least one with associated laboratory 7

-Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
-One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
-The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
-BIOL B110 and BIOL B120 cannot both be taken for credit.

-Two courses outside the Natural Science curriculum also satisfy the 3-credit course requirement of Natural Science: ANTH B101 and PSYC B361.
+S Natura Sciences Two courses, at least one with associated laboratory 7 Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
+One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component but which incorporates these components in the main curriculum.
+The other natura science course must be a 4-credit course with embedded or separately listed laboratory BIOL B110 and BIOL B120 cannot both be taken for credit. , Two courses outside the Natural Science curriculum also satisfy the 3-credit course requirement of Natural Science: ANTH B101 and PSYC B361.
 Students may elect to take them as either fulfilling a Natural Science General Education requirement or a Social Science General Education requirement, but not both.